 Start eating foods rich in soluble fiber: brussel sprouts, avocado, yams, potatoes, oranges, sweet potato, asparagus, nuts, apples, turnips, plantains, taro, and broccoli.

 You can get soluble fiber from beans, but make sure the beans are soaked overnight before you cook them.

-Here is an easy way to cheat: this unmodified raw potato starch is full of resistant starch, a type of fiber that you won’t digest, but will make your gut flora very happy.
+Here is an easy way to cheat: InnovixLabs Broad Spectrum Prebiotic contains over a dozen different types of soluble fiber that you won’t digest, but will make your gut flora very happy.
+Different fibers for different bugs, in different sections of the gut.
+Note that feeding just one type of bug will help sustain a community of bugs that depend on the waste of the first bug as a food source.
 Start with just half teaspoon a day and work up to a couple of tablespoons per day…or else you’ll end up with what my roly-poly eater calls butt-burps.

 The cell lining of your colon is built to thrive on the butyrates secreted by probiotics.
-Any left over butyrates help reduce inflammation in the gut – hope Crohn’s and IBD folks are reading.
+Any left over butyrates help heal the gut.

 Oh, and if you want find out what’s in your gut, check out the American Gut Project.

-Eating fermented foods and following up by feeding your gut bacteria soluble fiber from foods are far more effective, cheaper and fun than taking probiotic supplements.
+Probiotics are great.
+But Eating fermented foods and feeding your gut bacteria soluble fiber are just as important as taking probiotic supplements.*

 Source: Benjamin Arthur (NPR)

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.